-The attached files include their guest requests, their requests, the schedule and info on the shoe game with questions and the show report that I create from the information we collect.
+Each wedding files include your guest requests, your requests, the schedule and info on the show report that I create from the information we collect.
 This level of detail allowed the couple to have an excellent night and NOT feel like they had to micro manage details.
 In my opinion this is an awesome snap shot and very representative of what we need to do our part in creating a successful wedding and reception.

 8. What lights will you be setting up for the dance floor?
 Is it customizable?

-We do not bring lights to Graydon, they ask us not to.
-Once and a while we have done LED up lights or simple dance floor lights but frankly, they can look cheesy in there and if the room is full, they can get in the way.
-If you are interested in lights then lets talk about it and decide what is a good fit for you and your venue.
-Here is a link to a photo album with our lighting.
+We do not bring lights to Graydon, they ask us not to do this.
+Occasionally we have done LED up lights or simple dance floor lights but frankly, they can look cheesy in there and if the room is full, they can get in the way.
+If you are interested in lights then let’s talk about it and decide what is a good fit for you and your venue.
+Here is a link to a Facebook photo album with our lighting.